 In an era where online privacy and security are paramount, understanding the tools available to safeguard our digital presence is essential.
 Among these tools, shared proxies stand out as a cost-effective solution offering anonymity and versatility.
-But what exactly are they, and how do they function?
-In this comprehensive guide, we walk you through the world of shared proxies, exploring their benefits and mechanics.
+But what exactly is a shared proxy, and how does one function?
+In this comprehensive guide, we walk you through what they are, exploring their benefits and mechanics.

 Defining Shared Proxies: What Are They?